Need to Know: Opportunity Zones

 - If Joe holds his investment for at least 10 years, until year 2027, he would not realize any additional capital gain beyond the $42,500 recognized at the end of the deferral period (2026).

+This provides significant incentives to invest capital in these Zones and realize profits tax-free.
 With additional regulations expected in January, NAA/NMHC have filed joint comments to The U.S. Department of Treasury regarding the proposed regulations on the implementation of the new Opportunity Zone tax incentive, to achieve the utmost clarity in the final regulations for our members.
 If you have any questions regarding Opportunity Zones as the additional guidance is released, please contact Jodie Applewhite, Manager, Public Policy at NAA.